Kinavalli: Plot

 The story is about a couple, Vivek and Ann.
 Ann decides to surprise her husband for their wedding anniversary by inviting his close friends, Sudheesh, Ajith, Gopan, and Swathi, home.
 Vivek and his four friends grew up in the same orphanage and became best friends.
 On receiving Ann's invitation, the four friends working in different places unite and show up at Vivek's place to surprise him.

 Ajith is fond of photography; he clicks snaps of Vivek's reaction to seeing his friends, but later his camera doesn't function.
 Also, mirrors don't last in the house.
 Vivek narrates to them the story of the foreign couple who resided in the bungalow a long time ago, and it is believed by the natives that the house is haunted by their spirits.
 Vivek later asks his friends not to be worried about Ann if she behaves strangely, as she is mentally upset about her miscarriage.
 Slowly the friends experience strange activities in the house.
 Gopan and Sudheesh mistake that Swathi is possessed and decide to get holy water from the church.
 Meanwhile, Swathi decorates the hall and slips from the stool while decorating the wall.

 A cupboard with sharp articles almost falls over her but is held back by force.
 Swathi turns around to find Ann holding back the cupboard and the knives with her powers.
 Swathi gets scared and runs out.
 Sudheesh and Gopan arrive and splash the holy water on her.
 Swathi reveals to them that she is not possessed; it is Ann who is possessed.
-They sprinkle the water in the knife Ann would touch to cut their Anniversary cake.
+They sprinkle the water on the knife Ann would touch to cut their Anniversary cake.
 Ann feels shocked as soon as she touches the knife, thus revealing to Sudheesh, Gopan, and Swathi that she is truly possessed.

-Ann warns the three not to speak to Vivek about this and leave the next day.
+Ann warns the three not to speak to Vivek about this and leaves the next day.
 The three inform Ajith about Ann, but he doesn't believe them.
 Later, when he gets his camera back from the repair shop, he sees that Ann is not captured in any of the pictures where she was present.
 He then confirms it by clicking a few pictures of Ann.
 Ajith tries to inform Vivek about Ann, but she somehow manages to divert him from his friends.
 When the friends wanted to leave, she asked them not to, knowing they would bring someone to chase her.
 Later, when Sudheesh tries to leave the house, he is beaten and threatened by Ann.
 Sudheesh's uncle, who claims to be a Brahmin who could chase ghosts, enters the house at Sudheesh's request.